Muhao-Chen/muhao-chen.github.io/_pages/resources.md

 ### Tensegrity with Arbitrary Shape of Rigid Bodies (TsgRgd)

 TsgRgd allows one to 1).
 Conduct structure equilibrium configuration, prestress design, and stiffness studies.
 2).
 Perform prestress and mechanism modes analysis.
 3).
-Check stiffness, stability, and robustness in terms of the structure's prestress, materials, and geometric information.
+Check stiffness, stability, and robustness regarding the structure prestress, materials, and geometric information.
 4).
 Conduct studies on form-finding of rigid body tensegrity systems.
 5).
 Simulate the forced motion of structures.
 6) Study the feasibility of pseudo-static deployment trajectories.
 It is also shown that the rigid body tensegrity system yields to the pure string-bar one without rigid bodies.
 Some demos are shown below.

 <figure><img src="{{ site.url }}/images/rffi/tsgrbd.png" width="200"/></figure>

 ### Tensegrity Structure Toolboxes (TensegBox)

-TensegBox allows one to model, run HPRC (High-Performance Research Computing), get statics, dynamics, and control reports, and generate animations of tensegrity structures in a very short amount of time.
+TensegBox allows one to model, run HPRC (High-Performance Research Computing), get statics, dynamics, and control reports, and generate animations of tensegrity structures in a concise amount of time.
 We also provide interfaces to other CAE software such as [Adams](https://www.mscsoftware.com/product/adams), [ANSYS](https://www.ansys.com/), [FreeCAD](https://www.freecadweb.org/), [RFEM](https://www.dlubal.com/en-US/products/rfem-fea-software/what-is-rfem), [MuJoCo](https://mujoco.org/), [SolidWorks](https://www.solidworks.com/), etc. Some demos are shown below.